 Cinema and History at the Forest Museum

-To celebrate São Paulo’s anniversary, the Octávio Vecchi Forest Museum is screening the film “É Tempo de Amoras”(Time for Blackberries), which was filmed in the Horto itself and in the North Zone.
+To celebrate São Paulo’s anniversary, the Octávio Vecchi Forest Museum is showing the film “É Tempo de Amoras”(It’s Time for Blackberries), which was filmed in the Botanical Garden itself and in the North Zone.
 The experience includes a chat with director Anahí Borges and a tour of the actual locations used in the production, combining cinema and historical heritage.

 Lixúria: trash is the beast – Busão das Artes